Editor’s note: This blog post was last updated on by

 Boasting several beautiful beaches, every trip to Mykonos is a sunny wellness trip.
 Everyone will be able to find their own slice of beach: Surfers, for example, prefer to hang ten at Ftelia Beach, Kalafatis Beach, and Korfos Bay.
 On the other hand, families are more likely to be found at Agios Stefanos Beach and Ornos Beach because their shallow waters are kid friendly.
 Cruise ships either dock in Tourlos, a coastal village just two kilometres north of the town of Mykonos, or anchor just off the coast and tender cruisers to the island.

 For the Swedes, Gotland has always been a gorgeous destination with a mild climate; for everyone else, this island in the Baltic Sea is a hidden gem.
 A small selection of cruise lines, including Cunard, make a stop there on some Baltic Sea itineraries.
 If you’ve been to Gotland before, you’ve probably visited the capital Visby, which was designated a UNESCO World Heritage Site in 1995.
 The Hanseatic city was once one of the leading trading ports in the Baltic during the Middle Ages.
 As proof, a three-and-a-half-kilometre-long wall from the 13th century still surrounds Visby.
-Within the wall, it’s as if time is standing still: Charming houses covered with roses, the impressive cathedral, and the ruins of the fortress Visborg, which was destroyed in 1679, are all relics of time gone by.
+Within the wall, it’s as if time is standing still: Charming houses covered with roses, the impressive cathedral, and the ruins of the fortress Visborg, which was destroyed in 1679, are all relics of a time gone by.

 Guernsey, English Channel Isle